 The Company accounts for the valuation of long-lived assets under SFAS No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets.
 SFAS No. 144 requires that long-lived assets and certain identifiable intangible assets be reviewed for impairment whenever events or circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of the long-lived assets is measured by a comparison of the carrying amount of the asset to future undiscounted net cash flows expected to be generated by the asset.
-If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the estimated fair value of the assets.
-Assets to be disposed of are reported at the lower of the carrying amount or fair value, less cost to sell.
+If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets to be disposed of are reported at the lower of the carrying amount or fair value, less cost to sell.